ubarsc/pyshepseg/doc/source/index.rst

    Either unpack the latest release bundle from `<https://github.com/ubarsc/pyshepseg/releases>`_, or clone the repository.
-2. Run the setup.py script, e.g.
+2. Run the setup.py script.
+This is best done by using pip as a wrapper around it, as follows.
+Note that pip has a --prefix option to allow installation in non-standard locations.

 ::

-   python setup.py install
+   pip install .

 Usage